Tafhim/ubuntu_dev_setup/README.md

 # A bootstrap script to run after finishin Ubuntu installation
- Installs most of the stuff except NetBeans and Java, for now
+ Installs most of the stuff needed for development Place java*.tar.gz and netbeans installer script, update the filenames

 * Note, after running the scipt, do the following * [As root] open the file /etc/dhcp/dhcclient.conf, find the string "# option domain-name-servers 127.0.0.1"